-This whole kombucha habit started back around Mother’s Day when we mixed together the Gingerberry flavor from GT’s kombucha with freshly squeezed orange juice.
+This whole kombucha habit started around Mother’s Day when we mixed the Gingerberry flavor from GT’s kombucha with freshly squeezed orange juice.
 Since it was really, really good, we just started experimenting with other combinations after that.

 It’s also helped me branch out and try other flavors of kombucha.
 It’s all too easy just to reach for my favorite flavor, but I even bought the Lavender Love to try it out.
 Lavender in kombucha sounded equal parts intriguing and kind of yucky at the same time.
 But as it would happen, I ended up loving it!